 IBM Security is proud to sponsor CYBERUK 2017, the U.K. government’s biggest and most influential information assurance and cybersecurity event to date, to show support for this major initiative.

 Visit our stand (H1) in the exhibition area to talk about security with IBM Security experts and try our virtual reality security operations center (SOC) experience.
-Through a VR headset, visitors will experience the process of detecting a threat using the latest technologies, including QRadar, Watson for Cyber Security and Resilient, our incident response platform, to locate and mitigate a threat at speed and scale.
+Through a VR headset, visitors will experience the process of detecting a threat using the latest technologies, including QRadar, Watson for Cyber Security and Resilient, our security orchestration, automation, and response (SOAR) platform, to locate and mitigate a threat at speed and scale.

 For those wishing to gain a deeper understanding of these technologies in action, we will be running a Cognitive Security Operations Center Workshop on Tuesday, March 14, to show how machine learning and cognition, when integrated with an incident response platform, can help the U.K. government and critical national infrastructure industries.